KaySackey/Nemo/README.rst

 	- Genshi
 	- etc.

-Nemo is a preprocessor over Mako, and isn't tied too deeply into it (except for importing FastBufferReader from Mako).
+Nemo is a preprocessor over Mako, and isn't tied too deeply into it (except for importing FastEncodingBuffer from Mako).

 Alternatives?
 ----------------------